aclai-lab/SoleLogics.jl/docs/src/getting-started.md

 To learn more about operators, refer to [Propositional Logic](@ref) and [Modal Logic](@ref) chapters.

-## Formulas
+### Formulas

-TODO: the following definition might be unclear, since "evaluation" and "logic" are not concepts already red from the user.
+TODO: the following definition might be unclear, since "evaluation" and "logic" are not concepts already read by the user.
 When the Logic structure will be removed from SoleLogics, this section will be expanded with semantics-related concepts.

 ```@docs
 AbstractFormula